enazari/GAN-upsampling/README.md

 *****

 ### References
+[1] Nazari, Ehsan, Paula Branco, and Guy-Vincent Jourdan.
+"Using cgan to deal with class imbalance and small sample size in cybersecurity problems."
+2021 18th International Conference on Privacy, Security and Trust (PST).
+IEEE, 2021.
-[1] Nazari, Ehsan and  Branco, Paula "On Oversampling via Generative Adversarial Networks under Different Data Difficult Factors " International Workshop on Learning with Imbalanced Domains: Theory and Applications.
+[2] Nazari, Ehsan, and Paula Branco.
+"On oversampling via generative adversarial networks under different data difficulty factors."
+Third international workshop on learning with imbalanced domains: Theory and applications.
 PMLR, 2021.